-In his condemnation of all kinds of same-sex practices, Paul seems to have been unquestionable and set standard for Biblical teachings for nearly two thousand years of recorded Christian history.
-However, beginning from 1960s, some Biblical passages used in supporting prohibition of same-sex relations, have not only been disputed but also vigorously scrutinized by scholars who disagree with the general opinion.
-One of the vital words at the centre of this argument is the word, Arsenokoitai, used by Paul in 1 Corinthians 6:9.
+In his condemnation of all kinds of same-sex practices, Paul seems to have been unquestionable and to set standard for Biblical teachings for nearly two thousand years of recorded Christian history.
+However, beginning from 1960s, some Biblical texts used in supporting prohibition of same-sex relations have not only been disputed but also vigorously scrutinized by scholars, who disagree with the general opinion.
+One of the texts at the centre of this argument is 1 Corinthians 6:9, in particular, with the use of the word, arsenokoitai.
 Arsenokoitai is a unique and controversial word.
-Many researchers call it hapax legomena meaning it is once spoken or used in a single context in any Greek document of its time and for many centuries that followed.
+Many researchers call it hapax legomena, meaning it occurs only once in either the New Testament or the Hebrew Bible (or occurs only in the writings of a single author, in this case, Paul).

-Also, Arsenokoitai is a problematic word because it has not been easy for translators to translate it to English language.
-For instance, some translate it to mean "men who practice homosexuality" (ESV); "men who have sex with men" (NIV); "male prostitutes ... homosexual offenders" (NIV); and so on.
+Also, Arsenokoitai is a problematic word because it has not been easy for translators to translate it into English language.
+For instance, some translate it as "men who practice homosexuality" (ESV); others as "men who have sex with men" (NIV); and still others as "male prostitutes ... homosexual offenders" (NIV).
 These translations appear to agree with the individuals' view of men who engaged in some kinds of sexual activity of which Paul disapproved.
-But the translations' differences outshine their agreement.
+But the differences in translations outshine their agreement.
 There are questions such as "Should the terms be understood together or separately?
 Does the term Arsenokoitai denote male homosexual activity generally or the active participant in a homosexual act specifically?

 Again, there has been a great disparity and lack of consensus among Biblical scholars as to what Paul had in mind when he first used the word.
-Brandon Wallace writes: "there is nothing for at least three hundred years, after the writing of Paul that could shed light on the meaning of the word".
-Gene Robinson shares his view about the uniqueness of the word Arsenokoitai: that it is found just at two places in the New Testament (1 Cor.
+Brandon Wallace 1 writes: "there is nothing for at least three hundred years, after the writing of Paul that could shed light on the meaning of the word".
+Gene Robinson2 shares his view about the uniqueness of the word Arsenokoitai: that it is found just at two places in the New Testament (1 Cor.
 6:9 and 1 Tim.
 1:10) and have nothing either internal to the Scripture or external, to give guidance as to its meaning.

-&lt;sup>1 Brandon Wallace (2012), "Response to a Critique" In the Gay Christian Magazine, www.thegaychristian.com/karl-hand-response.
+1 Brandon Wallace (2012), "Response to a Critique" In the Gay Christian Magazine, www.thegaychristian.com/karl-hand-response.
 Accessed on 11/06/2022.